 - 100% Graphite Shaft On Woods & True Temper Steel Shafts on Irons!

 Precise is another brand that is breaking into this niche market.
-They have an M5 range, which is not to be confused with TaylorMade’s M5, that is built for tall golfers between the heights of 6 feet and 6 feet 6 inches, with all shafts being lengthened by 1 inch.
+They have an M5 range, which is not to be confused with TaylorMade’s M5, which is built for tall golfers between the heights of 6 feet and 6 feet 6 inches, with all shafts being lengthened by 1 inch.

 The Precise M5 is available in both regular and extra-long lengths.